AxolotlClient/AxolotlClient-API/docs/tcp/v1/clientToServer/0x16_unblock_user.md

-# Friends List | Client to Server
+# Unblock User | Client to Server

-## ID 0x03
+## ID 0x16

-Sent by client to server to request friends list.
-Server will respond with [Friends List | Server to Client](../serverToClient/0x03_friends_list.md).
+Sent by client to server to unblock a user.
+The server will respond with [Unblock User | Server to Client](../serverToClient/0x16_unblock_user.md) or with an Error if applicable.

 <table>
     <thead>